piyushawasthi/Piyush-map-example/README.md

 It assumes you have a `restaurant` table with an `address` column of course.

-Then, whenever you create a Flat like `flat = Flat.create(name: "Charming Mansion in Montmartre", address: "12, impasse Marie-Blanche")` it will automatically compute and store this flat's latitude and longitude, accessible with `flat.latitude`, and `flat.longitude`.
+Then, whenever you create a Restaurant like `restaurant = Restaurant.create(name: "Charming Mansion in Montmartre", address: "12, impasse Marie-Blanche")` it will automatically compute and store this restaurant's latitude and longitude, accessible with `restaurant.latitude`, and `restaurant.longitude`.
 You can use these new accessors to create custom gmaps iframe, see for example our `views/restaurant/show.html.erb` view for instance.

 ### How gmaps4rails works ?